Paolo Palmacci

 Paolo Palmacci (born 17 May 1984), is an Italian beach soccer player who plays as a midfielder, having originally started as a forward.

-He has appeared at eight editions of the FIFA Beach Soccer World Cup representing the Italian national team, earning a silver medal on two occasions (2008 and 2019), and, as of 2019, is the most-capped Italian player ever.
+He has appeared at eight editions of the FIFA Beach Soccer World Cup representing the Italy national team, earning a silver medal on two occasions (2008 and 2019), and, as of 2023, is the most-capped Italian player ever.

 Career

-Palmacci began playing football aged 6.
-He originally pursued association football, making appearances in both Serie D and Serie C1.
+Palmacci began playing football aged six; he originally pursued professional association football, making appearances in both Serie D and Serie C1.
 In 2003, aged 19, he started playing beach soccer, in his hometown of Terracina.

+Club

-In 2005, he began competing for the city's beach soccer club in the LND Serie A, Italy's national beach soccer league.
+In 2005, Palmacci began competing for Terracina's beach soccer club in the LND Serie A, Italy's national beach soccer league.

+He was Serie A's second top scorer in the 2010 and 2011 seasons; in the latter, he won the domestic treble with the club (league, cup and super cup).
+In 2015, he was awarded as the best player of the Serie A season.
+In total, he won nine trophies with Terracina, scoring 196 goals.
+After 11 years with the club, Palmacci made a "shock" move to rival club Catania in 2017.
+He won another three trophies with the club before moving to Napoli in 2021.

+As of 2023, he has registered goals in 18 consecutive league seasons, totalling over 300, second on the all-time scorers list behind Gabriele Gori.
+That year, he was named a "Legend of Serie A Beach Soccer" by LND.